aimeeu/assignment/content/en/iam/manage-client-creds.md

 1. In the **Update** screen, you can see a credential's roles listed below the **Select Roles** field.
 1. Each assigned role has an **x** next to it.
 Click the **x** to revoke the role.

->Make sure your Client Credential has at least one role!
+>Make sure your Client Credential has at least one role.